a-shakouri/a-shakouri.github.io/_pages/about.md

   - /about.html
 ---

-Research
+What I do
 ======

-My research focuses on the following topics:
+I do research on [systems and control theory](https://en.wikipedia.org/wiki/Control_theory), mainly focused on the following topics.

 Data-driven modeling and control
 ------